talkpython/python-for-absolute-beginners-course/README.md

 ## What students are saying

-Python for Beginners was really well done, I have CodeAcademy and LinkedIn Learning (not bad mouthing them) but until I had your program I was really struggling.
-Course curriculum is very good.
+Python for Beginners was well made, I have CodeAcademy and LinkedIn Learning (not bad-mouthing them) but until I had your program I was struggling.
+The course curriculum is very good.
 Thanks for putting this together.

 ## What's this course about and how is it different?